RatJuggler/my-production-docker-build/README.md

 - refactor build code back to project repositories allowing for test and production images.
 - add monitoring.

+### Note

-Note, the site certificates and private keys are bundled with the Nginx image so this is not an ideal solution from a security perspective.
+The site certificates and private keys are bundled with the Nginx image so this is not an ideal solution from a security perspective.
 Anyone with access to the generated Docker image can retrieve them.
 This also makes updating the certificates automatically harder as the Docker image must be re-created to include the updates and any running containers then restarted with the new image.